 Several models of sustainable districts exist, which have been used to accelerate local sustainability within a neighborhood.
 These models are typically used in downtown or mixed-use districts and are public-private partnerships between the property owners, tenants, local government, and other organizations.
 The districts set districtwide environmental goals, which could mirror the city's goals, and collaborate on actions to achieve the goals.
 Sustainable districts typically include some form of organizing body, technical assistance to property owners for activities such as energy conservation, and incentives for green building or other environmental amenities.
 Several neighborhoods in Bellevue could be potential candidates for a sustainable district.
-Further outreach and engagement of potential partners and champions, along with an analysis of various program models is recommended to further assess the viability and impact of this approach.
+Further outreach and engagement of potential partners and champions, along with an analysis of various program models, is recommended to further assess the viability and impact of this approach.

 M.1.2.
-Promote and advance essential components of livability.
+Using the 15-Minute City concept, promote and advance essential components of livability.
 Identify locations along the frequent transit network to continuously promote improvements that support access to transit and a high quality of life and livability.

-In order to achieve the plan goals aimed at continuously increasing the elements that support a high quality of life and livability in Bellevue, future improvements within a halfmile of selected frequent transit network stops and stations should support safe and accessible streets for people of all ages and abilities, place-serving amenities (such as art/ artistic components and neighborhood-serving retail), open spaces, and housing and employment opportunities for all.
-Furthermore, the city's major Comprehensive Plan update will consider the need and opportunities for growth in areas along the frequent transit network that are appropriate for complete, transit supported communities.
+In order to achieve the plan goals aimed at continuously increasing the elements that support a high quality of life in Bellevue, future improvements within a half-mile of selected frequent transit network stops and stations should support safe and accessible streets for people of all ages and abilities, place-serving amenities (such as art/artistic components and neighborhood-serving retail), open spaces, and housing and employment opportunities for all.
+Furthermore, the city's major Comprehensive Plan update will consider the need and opportunities for growth in areas along the frequent transit network that are appropriate for complete, transit-supported communities.
 This action will focus on increasing open spaces, completed sidewalks, tree canopy, commercial/retail spaces (if allowed), and artistic elements in close proximity to transit stations.

 M.1.3.
-Consider climate and sustainability in land use projects.
-Incorporate climate and sustainability strategies into all land use initiatives.
+Consider climate and sustainability in land use and neighborhood planning.
+Address environmental stewardship in all land use projects and neighborhood planning and services.

-For major land use initiatives, consider climate and sustainability strategies which will advance transit oriented development, walkability, green building, renewable energy, low impact development or other sustainability features.
+Incorporate environmental stewardship into the planning and implementation of major land use initiatives, neighborhood area planning, and other neighborhood programming.
+Consider climate and sustainability strategies which will advance transit oriented development, walkability, green building, renewable energy, low impact development, tree planting, or other sustainability features.